NicolasCARPi/nicolascarpi.github.io/README.md

 # Description

-This repo is the source code for [https://nicolascarpi.github.io](my blog).
+This repo is the source code for [my blog](https://nicolascarpi.github.io).

 # Build and serve